impish0/The80sMan/README.md

 4. Select "The80sMan" from the theme dropdown menu.
 5. Ensure dark mode is enabled in Appearance settings.

-## Features

-- **Three Variants:** Choose between the professional `The80sMan`, the vibrant `ICOrangePeople`, or the `Ristretto` variant.
-- **Refined Typography:** A clean and readable typography system.
-- **Enhanced Styling:** Custom styling for tabs, navigation, search, and more.
-- **Accessible:** Designed with accessibility in mind.
-- **Responsive:** Optimized for both desktop and mobile devices.

-## Publishing to the Obsidian Theme Store

-`The80sMan` is the primary theme and is intended for publication in the official Obsidian theme store. `ICOrangePeople` is an unpublished alternative and is not intended for individual publication.

 ## License

 This theme is released under the MIT License.
 See the LICENSE file for details.